Network Specialist - IT-Online

 - Must be able to self-manage the workload and tasks assigned.

-- Must be prepared to work overtime especially when an issue needs to resolve.
+- Must be prepared to work overtime especially when an issue needs to resolved.

 Desired Skills: